quintilesims/layer0/tests/smoke/README.md

 Follow the installation instructions in the provided link.

 #### Local Config
-Environment Variables must be populated with the contents of `l0-setup endpoint -i <prefix>`
+Environment Variables must be populated with the contents of `l0-setup endpoint -d <prefix>`

 #### Running